himloul/DragDropR/README.md

 # interactive-data-editing
-User friendly data editing using R shiny
+User friendly data editing using R shiny, using drag and drop feature